bguesman/docsify-test/docs/editor/blocks/texture_interpolation_block.md

 > Implemented as class `Expanse.TextureInterpolator` in `blocks/TextureInterpolator.cs`

-Simple block that will interpolate between 2 generated textures (`BaseTextureGenerator`'s).
+Simple component that will interpolate between 2 generated textures (`BaseTextureGenerator`'s).
 Exposes a function `GetTexture()` that returns an `RTHandle` to the interpolated texture.

 #### Texture A
 **C# member variable:** `BaseTextureGenerator m_textureA` \